ParkerRubin/CCDC-Script/scripts/monitoring/snapshotoverview.md

 Running without Administrator may reduce visibility.
 Firewall export may fail without elevation.

-Script does not change system configuration.
+Script does not change existing system configuration other than managing its own snapshot folders (creating new ones and pruning old ones past the retention limit).
-It only reads settings and writes snapshot files.
+It only reads security/network settings and writes snapshot files.

 --------------------------------------------------